-Definition Applicability Strengths Weaknesses Examples The model prototype is created and When the proposed measure shares similar DEER measure impacts upon - Same which the modifications are based - Same as DEER Modeled.
-SWHC031 - Furnace, Residential updated EAR team.
-A measure developer attributes to an existing are already approved - SWSV004 - Condenser uses the DEER DEER measure. - Only valid for modifications made to the approved DEER Cost effective to develop and document a new measure.
-Coil Cleaning, Commercial modeled results as an input to calculate Accounts for complex interactions SWHC005 - Watermeasure impacts. values. between systems in the building.
-Cooled Chiller EM&V or field study data typically determine the scaling factor to adjust the DEER values as needed.
+Definition Applicability Strengths Weaknesses Examples The model prototype is created and updated EAR team.
+A measure developer uses the DEER modeled results as an input to calculate measure impacts.
+When the proposed measure shares similar attributes to an existing DEER measure.
+Only valid for modifications made to the approved DEER values.
+DEER measure impacts upon which the modifications are based are already approved Cost effective to develop and document a new measure.
+Accounts for complex interactions between systems in the building. - Same as DEER Modeled.
+SWHC031-01 - Furnace, Residential SWSV004-01 - Condenser Coil Cleaning, Commercial SWHC005-01 - Water- Cooled Chiller EM&V or field study data typically determine the scaling factor to adjust the DEER values as needed.